catalyzeio/engineering-blog/source/2016-03-09-designing-stratum.markdown

 ### Major Changes

-#### Managing SLL Certificates
+#### Managing SSL Certificates

 One of the larger benefits of Stratum over our former PaaS dashboard is the abstraction of features away from the UI and into the CLI.
 In the previous dashboard we would continually see users struggling to add SSL certificates to their environments.
-We first attempted to fix this issues by implementing better inline documentation (a feature we're planning on adding back into Stratum at some point) and improving validation.
+We first attempted to fix this issue by implementing better inline documentation (a feature we're planning on adding back into Stratum at some point) and improving validation.
 This did alleviate the issue for some users.
-However we still saw a steady flow of SLL related support requests.
+However we still saw a steady flow of SSL related support requests.

-For the design team this was rather frustrating.
+This was frustrating.
 We wanted to help these users, but without a major change to the way the backend worked we didn't quite know how to solve the issue.
 What we did know was that the UI was not the place for managing SSL certificates.
 Fortunately with the planned Stratum release we were able to work SSL management into the CLI and in the short two week period that the product has been launched we've seen greater user success.

 ![Stratum CLI SSL Certs](/assets/img/posts/designing-stratum/catalyze_stratum_cli_ssl.png)